Make This Paleo-Friendly Green Bean Casserole Recipe for Thanksgiving

 This perfect spring soup turns our favorite spring veg into the star of the show.
 It's full of fresh and vibrant flavors! (via The Girl On Bloor)

-Roasted Golden Beet Salad With Farro
+Roasted Golden Beet Salad with Farro

 Roasted beets, farro, goat cheese, and crunchy almonds are a perfect side for a crowd and meal for everyday. (via Barley & Sage)

-Toast with Oregano-Truffle Cream Cheese and Olive Oil Tossed Tomatoes
+Toast with Oregano-Truffle Cream Cheese & Tomatoes

 Cabbage And Peas

-Southern Baked Mac And Cheese
+Southern Baked Mac & Cheese

 If you're looking for classic, soul food on your Easter Sunday this creamy baked macaroni and cheese with a crusty top is the best! (via Pink Owl Kitchen)